 10. Free App! - and the best news is that you don't even have to pay for the Fresh Paint app!
 So this is a really accessible app for all students and teachers to use, in Primary Schools, Colleges, Schools and Universities.

 I want to leave you today with a challenge.
-Introduce Fresh Paint to the budding artist enthusiasts at your school and see how they take to the paints!
+Introduce Fresh Paint to the budding artist enthusiasts at your college or school and see how they take to the paints!
 Also, as it’s Friday, I want to leave you with a little perk for the weekend that was floating across my imagination last Saturday while demoing the Fresh Paint app at BETT Show.